Algebras of Information. An Axiomatic Foundation: Allocations and random variables

-In Section \ref{secRandMaps} it has been shown that a random mapping generates an allocation of probability, which specifies how much belief, according to the information represented by the random mapping, is to be assigned to an element of $\Phi$.
+We pursue the subject by examining the question how random mappings and allocations of probability, and especially their respective information algebras, are related.
+In Section \ref{subsec:RanMaps} it has been shown that a random mapping generates an allocation of probability, which specifies how much belief, according to the information represented by the random mapping, is to be assigned to an element of $\Phi$.
 In this section the relations between random mappings and allocations of probability will be examined in more detail.
 In particular, we address the question, whether the operations between random mappings, combination and extraction, are reflected in the corresponding operations of the associated a.o.p, in other words, whether the mapping $\Gamma \mapsto \rho_{\Gamma}$ is a homomorphism between random mappings and associated allocations of probability.